ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/ipexplorer/_index.md

 minutes_to_complete: 60

-who_is_this_for: This is an introductory topic IP Explorer users using the software sumulation platforms available.
+who_is_this_for: This is an introductory topic for IP Explorer users using the software simulation platforms available.

 learning_objectives:
     - Run a pre-installed example on IP Explorer simulation platform